• Archives

 Share on FacebookShare on Twitter

-“I would prefer they looked into developing useful features … relevant to communication rather than trying to compete with Snapchat,” Hinds said.
-“It feels like a completely redundant feature and could not be further from the reason I use WhatsApp.” – Tania Hinds, a 26-year-old part-time blogger from Brighton, England who works in retail.
+“I would prefer they looked into developing useful features … relevant to communication rather than trying to compete with Snapchat,” – Tania Hinds, a 26-year-old part-time blogger from Brighton, England, who also works in retail.

-“The ‘Story’ format makes sense in Instagram.
-From the get-go, it was a visual feed of information,” and if users didn’t want it, they could just keep scrolling down the feed, he wrote in the blog post.
+“The ‘Story’ format makes sense on Instagram; from the beginning, it was a visual platform.
+If users didn’t prefer the feature, they could simply scroll past it,” he elaborated in his blog post.

 Related Posts: